TrellixVulnTeam/swahilipython_SCMU/Doc/howto/pyporting.rst

 miss a warning.

-You can also use the Pylint_ project and its ``--py3k`` flag to lint your code to receive warnings when your code begins to deviate from Python 3 compatibility.
-This also prevents you from having to run Modernize_ or Futurize_ over your code regularly to catch compatibility regressions.
+You can also use the Pylint_ project and its ``--py3k`` flag to lint your code to receive warnings when your code begins to deviate kutoka Python 3 compatibility.
+This also prevents you kutoka having to run Modernize_ or Futurize_ over your code regularly to catch compatibility regressions.
 This does require you only support Python 2.7 and Python 3.4 or newer as that is Pylint's minimum Python version support.